bundabrg/GeyserLink/docs/custommessages.md

             getLogger(String.format("The server has %d players on it", response.getCount()));
         });
     ```

+!!! note
+    When sending a raw message you only have the fields `result` and `signed`.
+When using a wrapped message you also
+    get a field for the message itself.
+In the above case `response` will be a `PlayerQueryResponse` object and will
+    be deserialized from the `signed` object but we still get the `signed` object as it has data on it that could be
+    useful.

 ## Message Event
 Whichever server is responding to the message will need to register an event listener for the message.
 The following is a